hotosm/hotosm-website/_projects/ai-assisted-humanitarian-mapping.markdown

 Around the world, there are still hundreds of millions of buildings and millions of kilometers of road missing from [OpenStreetMap](https://www.openstreetmap.org/).
 To meet the challenge of mapping the unmapped areas, the Tasking Manager requires two key improvements to the workflow: an increase in data quality of edits being made, and an increase in mapping and validating efficiency.

-There are promising potentials for machine/deep/statistical learning assisted mapping.
-Especially when it comes to image processing the achievements are tangible.
-HOT pilots the use of this machine leveraged power of the newly available programming models to improve data quality and mapping experience.
+There is promising potential for machine/deep/statistical learning assisted mapping - especially for tangible achievements such as image processing.
+HOT leverages machine power by piloting newly available programming models to improve data quality and mapping experience.

-Building upon previous work of the HOT community, in this project we worked with Microsoft's [AI for Humanitarian Action](https://www.microsoft.com/en-us/ai/ai-for-humanitarian-action) program to address these challenges by building enhanced assisted mapping workflows with machine learning into the Tasking Manager and create an open building dataset in Uganda and Tanzania.
+Building upon previous work of the HOT community, in this project we worked with Microsoft's [AI for Humanitarian Action](https://www.microsoft.com/en-us/ai/ai-for-humanitarian-action) program to build enhanced assisted mapping workflows with machine learning into the Tasking Manager and create an open building dataset in Uganda and Tanzania.

-For this project, we had to improve the general mapping experience, which led to the development of Tasking Manager 4.
+We needed to first improve the general mapping experience, which led to the development of Tasking Manager 4.
 In addition we implemented a Machine Learning playground with two well-designed use cases around the Tasking Manager.
 These are focusing on machine learning assisted project creation and task facilitation, and also on AI-assisted mapping.

 <p>
 <div class="highlight-options"><a href="https://www.microsoft.com/en-us/ai/ai-for-humanitarian-action" class="btn btn-primary btn-block btn-chevron">Read more about AI for Humanitarian Action</a></div>